akeneo/sample-apps/samples/start-app/python-fastapi/README.md

 Use [GitZip](https://kinolien.github.io/gitzip/): enter [https://github.com/akeneo/sample-apps/samples/start-app/js-node-express](https://github.com/akeneo/sample-apps/samples/start-app/js-node-express) in the form at the top right.
 ![img.png](images/step1-1.png)

-### Step 2: Create a tunnel to expose your local App
+### Step 2 (optional): Create a tunnel to expose your local App
 Use [ngrok]([https://ngrok.com/](https://ngrok.com/)) to create a tunnel that allows your App to be accessed using a unique HTTPS URL.
 You need to create a ngrok account and auth token to preview your App.
+We recommend to generate an [authtoken](https://dashboard.ngrok.com/get-started/your-authtoken) too, if you don't do it at the beginning, you need to restart the installation and connection process.
 ```
 ngrok http 8081
 ```